Orleans, France

 When we asked people what advice they would give someone preparing to move to Orleans, they said:

 "Before moving to Orleans in France, expats should be aware that the city is located in the Centre-Val de Loire region of France.
 It has a moderate climate with mild weather in the winter and hot summers.
 Expats should also familiarize themselves with the public transportation options available, which include bus, bicycle, train and taxi.
 Expats may also want to research the area, the local culture and etiquette, as the people of Orleans have their own culture and traditions.
 Additionally, Orleans is a diverse city and has a vibrant night-life, so expats should familiarize themselves with the restaurants and entertainment venues open in the city before their arrival.
-Finally, it is important to ensure that all the required documents and paperwork have been obtained before moving to Orleans as it will guarantee a smoother transition," said one expat in Orleans, France.
+Finally, it is important to ensure that all the required documents and paperwork have been obtained before moving to Orleans as it will guarantee a smoother transition," explained one expat living in Orleans, France, France.

 How do I find a place to live in Orleans?